 - If your water isn’t running, your garbage disposal shouldn’t be running, either.
 Always turn on cold water before you turn the disposal on and begin putting items down the drain.
 Additionally, you should keep the water running for a few minutes after you turn the disposal off – this will rise out any excess food waste left in the disposal.

 Use these tips in your own kitchen to prolong the life of your disposal.
-If you have questions or concerns about your garbage disposal, contact HB McClure to set up an appointment with a professional.
-We serve homes and businesses in Camp Hill, Carlisle, Dillsburg, Enola, Harrisburg, Hershey, Hummelstown, Mechanicsburg, Middletown, New Cumberland, York, and other surrounding areas in Central PA.
-Visit us online or give us a call at 717-232-4328.
+If you have questions or concerns about your garbage disposal, contact HB Home to set up an appointment with a professional.
+We serve homes in Central PA and Baltimore (Baltimore County, Carroll County, and Howard County).
+Schedule online or give us a call!
+We also offer heating and cooling installation, repair, and maintenance.